webbertakken/home-automation/README.md

 These tools need to be installed on your machine:

-- [Bun](https://bun.sh/) - TypeScript runtime and package manager
+- [Volta](https://volta.sh/) - Autonomously manages Node and Yarn versions
 - [Docker desktop](https://www.docker.com/products/docker-desktop/) - For packaging the application

-#### Alternatives

-Instead of Bun, you may feel free to use Volta instead.

-- [Volta](https://volta.sh/) - Autonomously manages Node and Yarn versions

 ### Clone